Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Related work

 \subsection{Low-Bit Training}

-To accelerate the training process, \citet{dorefa} propose to use fixed-point arithmetic in both forward and backward processes. \citet{wage, fullint} implement full-integer training frameworks for integer-arithmetic machines.
+To accelerate the training process, \citet{dorefa} propose to use fixed-point arithmetic in both the forward and backward processes. \citet{wage, fullint} implement full-integer training frameworks for integer-arithmetic machines.
 However, these methods cause notable accuracy degradation. \citet{rangebn} use 8-bit and 16-bit integer arithmetic~\citep{gemmlowp} and achieve a better accuracy.
 But this arithmetic~\citep{gemmlowp} is designed for accelerating inference and requires knowing the output scale before calculation.
 Therefore, although \citet{rangebn} quantize the gradients in the backward process, it is not practical for actual training acceleration.
+To summarize, full-integer training frameworks have high energy efficiency, but still suffer from large accuracy degradation when the bit-width is reduced to 8 bit.

-Besides the studies on full-integer training frameworks, some studies propose new low-bit formats. \citet{bf16} use a 16-bit floating-point format that is more suitable for CNN training. \citet{flexpoint} propose the Flexpoint format that contains 16-bit mantissa and 5-bit tensor-shared exponent (scale), which is similar to the dynamic fixed-point format proposed by \citet{dfp16}.
-Recently, 8-bit floating-point formats~\citep{fp8,hfp8,s2fp8} are used with chunk-based accumulation and hybrid format.
-However, the exponent bit-width in their format is still as large as 5, which makes the operations using this format (especially the accumulation) very inefficient.
-In this work, the MLS tensor format is designed to have a small exponent bit-width, such that the accumulation can be conducted using fixed-point arithmetic.
+Besides the studies on full-integer training frameworks, some studies propose new low-bit formats.
+BFloat~\citet{bf16} use a 16-bit floating-point format that is more suitable for CNN training.
+Flexpoint~\citet{flexpoint} propose the format that contains 16-bit mantissa and 5-bit tensor-shared exponent (scale), which is similar to the dynamic fixed-point format~\citet{dfp16}.
+Recently, 8-bit floating-point formats~\citep{fp8,hfp8,s2fp8} are used with chunk-based accumulation.
+However, to ensure a sufficient representation range, the exponent bit-width in their format is larger than 5, which makes the operations (especially the accumulation) using these formats inefficient.
+More recently, a radix-4 data format \citep{ultra} is proposed along with two-stage quantization to realize 4-bit training, but the accuracy is not satisfying enough and its computation is complex.
+In this work, the MLS tensor format is designed to have a small exponent bit-width, such that the accumulation can be conducted using fixed-point arithmetic, while retaining the overall model accuracy.